ibm-cloud-docs/solution-tutorials/coligo.hidden.md

 ## Connect the backend service to {{site.data.keyword.cos_short}} and {{site.data.keyword.visualrecognitionshort}} services
 {:connect_cloud_services}

 In this section, you will provision the required {{site.data.keyword.cos_short}} and {{site.data.keyword.visualrecognitionshort}} services and bind them to the backend service.
-The backend service will store the images into the {{site.data.keyword.cos_short}}, while the {{site.data.keyword.visualrecognitionshort}} will be used to analyze the images.
+The backend service will store the images into the {{site.data.keyword.cos_short}}, while the {{site.data.keyword.visualrecognitionshort}} will be used to classify the images.

 ### Provision {{site.data.keyword.cos_short}} and {{site.data.keyword.visualrecognitionshort}} services
 {:#create_services}